blbudima/water-bot/README.md

 **These following steps assume that you are running a Windows machine.**

+First of all, download and install [node.js](https://nodejs.org/en/).
+Download the LTS version.

-Once you have made your changes to your bot (or maybe you didn't), go ahead and open up a `PowerShell` window (search for `powershell` in your start menu).
+Once you have made your changes to your bot (or maybe you didn't), go ahead and open up the water-bot directory in Windows Explorer.

-Change your directory

-Once you are in your application, select the `Deploy` tab.
-For the `Deployment method`, select `GitHub`.
-Search for your `repo-name` (if you did not make any changes, then it should be `water-bot`), then `Connect` your repository.
-Once connected, I recommend that you `Enable Automatic Deploys`.
-Ensure that you also select the correct branch to deploy (if you did not make any changes, then it should be on `master`.)

-Once finished with the `Deploy` tab, select the `Settings` tab.
-Within `Buildpacks`, click on `Add buildpack`, and select `nodejs`.
-Click on `Reveal Config Vars` to, well, reveal your configuration variables. **Here is where you insert four different variables: `token`, `defaultCooldown`, `defaultTimer`, and `prefix`**.
-Each of these listed variables will be the `KEY`, and each of these `KEY`'s have their own `VALUE`.
+Press `shift + right-click` on an empty area in your Windows Explorer, then select `Open PowerShell window here`.
+A Windows PowerShell menu should pop up.

+From here, type `npm install`.
+This will install all the packages needed for your project.

+Once everything has finished installing, type `npm start`.

 If you have successfully deployed the bot, then you should be able to see it online in your Discord server.
-Another way to check if the bot is working is to select `More` then select `View logs`.
-Within your logs, you should see this output: `Ready for action!`.
+Another way to check if the bot is working is to check the output of PowerShell.
+Within the output, you should see this output: `Ready for action!`.

 ## Wrap-up